octopus-network/chainbridge-substrate/README.md

 The core bridge logic.
 This handles voting and execution of proposals, administration of the relayer set and signaling transfers.

-## example-pallet
+## chainbridge-transfer

 This pallet demonstrates how the chainbridge pallet can be integrated in to a substrate chain.
 It implements calls that can be executed through proposal only and to initiate a basic transfer across the bridge.

-## example-erc721
+## chainbridge-transfer-erc721

 This pallet mimics an ERC721 token contract.
 It allows for minting, burning and transferring of tokens that consist of a token ID (`U256`) and some metadata (`Vec<u8>`).
-This is also integrated into `example-pallet` to demonstrate how non-fungibles can be transferred across the bridge.
+This is also integrated into `chainbridge-transfer` to demonstrate how non-fungibles can be transferred across the bridge.

 # ChainSafe Security Policy